 - USA: We are promoting an extension of employment authorisation for spouses of all skilled work permit holders, as well as recognition of unmarried partners.

 As success is achieved, we will set up new networks to promote change in Asia, Latin America, Middle East and Africa.

 Each year, we organise round table events for our sponsors and government representatives in key locations.
-The next one will be in Brussels.
 We also organise a biennial conference, which includes government representatives from relevant countries.
-Join us for our next symposium this year, details will be revealed on our news page.
+Join us for our next symposium next year, details will be revealed on our news page.